Morbid curiosity made me look forward to the boat ride, and we met the skipper in the garden outside the quaint cottage.

 Something in the distance caught my attention, and I leaned over the side of the boat for a good look.
 A few children dotted the sandy coast with buckets in one hand and sticks in the other.
 Their heads were bowed and their eyes were focused on the ground.
 Occasionally they would pause and dig into the sand, sometimes stooping and others times proceeding on their way.

-A sudden wave rocked the boat and my hands that held tight against the side of the boat slipped on the slick top.
+A mischievous wave rocked the boat and my hands that held tight against the side of the boat slipped on the slick top.
 I nearly toppled over into the dark, deep water, but Fin wrapped his arms around me and pulled me back.
 My heart was pounding so loudly I wondered where the parade was.

 “You sure you won’t want a swimming lesson?” he teased.